TomographicImaging/iDVC/docs/source/dvc_steps.rst

 Tick the **Extend Mask** checkbox if the mask needs to cover more than one area, or the area of the mask needs to be enlarged.
 Then, draw another region and press the button **Extend Mask**.

+If **Extend Mask** is not checked the mask will be reset when tracing.

 Saving a mask
 ~~~~~~~~~~~~~